abcds of bone health video

 Essential Vitamins for Strong Bones

-One way to build and maintain strong bones is to get ample calcium in your daily diet.
-This nutrient builds strong teeth and bones.
+One way to build strong bones is to get ample calcium in your daily diet.
+This nutrient builds strong teeth and bones and helps to maintain regular circulation, muscle action and nerve function.
 Some foods high in calcium include yogurt, cheese, canned salmon or sardines with bones, collard greens, tofu, figs, broccoli, spinach and almonds.

 However, the reality is that 81 percent of adult women do not get enough calcium from diet alone, leaving their bodies to steal it from their bones.
-This is why a calcium supplement can be helpful because it helps women get the recommended amounts of bone supporting nutrients we need.
+In these cases, a calcium supplement can be helpful.

-And don't forget that as part of living a healthy lifestyle, staying active and exercising are other powerful tools to help maintain strength and agility as you age.
+And don't forget that exercise is another powerful tool in maintaining strength and agility as you age.
 Strength or resistance training—whether performed with hand-held weights, exercise bands, or more sophisticated machines—helps fight that muscle loss.
 Start with these three simple exercises.